 OLSH Logos - Symbolism

-The school logo is the official mark of OLSH.
+The school logo is the official mark of OLSH and is modeled on the school seal.
 It appears on the school stationery, programs and publications, and the like.
 Wherever it is used, it is borne proudly, representing as it does the long and proud tradition of Our Lady of the Sacred Heart High School.

 OLSH's school seal is modeled on the emblem of the Felician Sisters, our sponsors.
 A cross, heart, and the pierced hands of Christ and St. Francis of Assisi resting on the Immaculate Heart of Mary comprise the crest.
 The Franciscan shield of virtue serves as the foundation upon which the emblem lies.
 The Immaculate Heart of Mary indicates devotion to the Blessed Mother, our school patroness; the host, devotion for the Holy Eucharist; the cross, the pierced hands of Christ and St. Francis, and the sword signify the Franciscan spirit of the Felician Sisters.